JustinLove/alchemy_tutor/notes.md

   - concentrated mana/wizardbrik didn't activate
   - green fungi did not activate for void1
   - double spawn of mystery fungus on level 1
+  - some detectors not disappearing - not reproducable
+  - beta doubles?
+    - double spawn of magic spells reward?
+    - double chest reward
+    - doubled shotguns
+    - did not recur - Inventory Bags conflict?

 ## Releases